1981 Greek parliamentary election

 Parliamentary elections were held in Greece on Sunday, 18 October 1981.
 PASOK, led by Andreas Papandreou, faced New Democracy, led by Georgios Rallis.
-Papandreou achieved a landslide and PASOK formed the first socialist government in the history of Greece (in 1963 Centrists had formed a government under the leadership of George Papandreou, Andreas' father, but their party, Centre Union, was not a socialist party but a centrist, social-liberal one).
+Papandreou achieved a landslide victory and PASOK formed the first socialist government in the history of Greece (in 1963 Centrists had formed a government under the leadership of George Papandreou, Andreas' father, but their party, Centre Union, was not a socialist party but a centrist, social-liberal one).

 Observers had expected a PASOK victory but were surprised by the size of the victory.

 185 of the 300 seats were won by PASOK or the Communist Party: both openly eurosceptic.
 This was the high point of Greek euroscepticism, coming just months after the country's accession to the European Communities.